 A Hack for Thinking Creatively: What is Hypnagogia?

 If you don’t know what hypnagogia is, you’re not alone.
-I’d never heard of this state before a few years ago when I read about it on Art of Manliness.
-I’ll do my best to explain it in plain English, but keep in mind that I’m not a somnologist, otherwise known as a sleep doctor (see?
+I’d never heard of this state before a few years ago when I read about it on Art of Manliness. (one of the best websites for men) I’ll do my best to explain it in plain English, but keep in mind that I’m not a somnologist, otherwise known as a sleep doctor (see?
 You already learned something).

 What is Hypnagogia?